buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

 ``lookup``
     (implementor of :class:`IEmailLookup`).
 Object which provides
     :class:`IEmailLookup`, which is responsible for mapping User names (which come from the VC system) into valid email addresses.

-If not provided, the ``MailNotifier`` will attempt to build the ``sendToInterestedUsers`` from the authors of the Changes that led to the Build via :ref:`User-Objects`.
+    If the argument is not provided, the ``MailNotifier`` will attempt to build the ``sendToInterestedUsers`` from the authors of the Changes that led to the Build via :ref:`User-Objects`.
 If the author of one of the Build's Changes has an email address stored, it will added to the recipients list.
     With this method, ``owners`` are still added to the recipients.

-    In either case, ``MailNotifier`` will also send mail to addresses in the extraRecipients list.
+Note that, in the current implementation of user objects, email addresses are not stored; as a result, unless you have specifically added email addresses to the user database, this functionality is unlikely to actually send any emails.

     Most of the time you can use a simple Domain instance.
 As a shortcut, you can pass as string: this will be treated as if you had provided ``Domain(str)``.
-For example, ``lookup='twistedmatrix.com'`` will allow mail to be sent to all developers whose SVN usernames match their twistedmatrix.com account names.
-See :file:`buildbot/status/mail.py` for more details.
+For example, ``lookup='twistedmatrix.com'`` will allow
+    mail to be sent to all developers whose SVN usernames match their twistedmatrix.com account names.
+See :file:`buildbot/status/mail.py` for
+    more details.

+    Regardless of the setting of ``lookup``, ``MailNotifier`` will also send mail to addresses in the ``extraRecipients`` list.

 ``messageFormatter``
     This is a optional function that can be used to generate a custom mail message.
     A :func:`messageFormatter` function takes the mail mode (``mode``), builder